-- 1. An annual submission, by the subrecipient, of a federal data collection process to be named; - 2.
+- 1. An annual submission, by the subrecipient, into the 21APR (21st Century Annual Performance Review system); - 2.
 An annual submission, by the subrecipient, of reports and results of a local program evaluation; and, - 3.
 The Department will conduct on-site or virtual monitoring visits at least twice during the five-year grant cycle.
 Subrecipients will receive the monitoring guidelines upon award.